 The member and scheme administrator are jointly liable to pay the lifetime allowance charge unless the event causing the charge is the member's death.
 In most cases the scheme administrator must report the charge and pay the tax due using the Accounting for Tax (AFT) Return.
 You must give the following information to the member within 3 months:

 The member needs this information to complete their Self Assessment tax return telling HMRC how much tax was payable and how much their scheme paid.

 If your scheme is making a payment because the member has died the scheme doesn't pay the lifetime allowance charge.

 If your scheme has paid a lump sum death benefit that uses up the member's lifetime allowance you must tell the member's personal representative.
-You must give them the following information within three months:
+You must give them the following information within 3 months:

 The member's personal representative may ask for information on any other benefits the scheme has paid that used up the member's lifetime allowance.
-You must give them this information within two months of their request.
+You must give them this information within 2 months of their request.